osmandapp/web/main/docs/user/map/raster-maps.md

 </Tabs>

-Raster maps can be used as map sources in OsmAnd (vector maps that work offline are enabled by default).

-You can add one or two online tiles to the base layer maps, and all three will appear on the screen.
-For example, you can open OsmAnd's base vector maps offline, then add a satellite view as an overlay, and place a map of bike paths below the base map as an underlay.
+In OsmAnd, raster maps can serve as an additional map source alongside the default vector maps, which are optimized for offline use.

+You have the flexibility to add one or two online tile layers to complement your base map.
+This allows you to view up to three map layers simultaneously on your screen.
+For instance, you can have OsmAnd's offline vector map as the base, overlay it with a satellite view, and place a bike path map as the underlay for added detail.

-You can set the transparency of the base map for your layer, and you can choose whether or not to display the transparency slider on the main screen.
+You can also adjust the transparency of the base map to blend it with your layers.
+If needed, you can enable a transparency slider on the main screen for quick adjustments.

 ### Main

-You can choose a map style from the list or [add](#add-new-online-raster-map-source) your own.

 <Tabs groupId="operating-systems">